Lovinity/wwsu/README.md

 				"name": "database", // alphanumeric key ID of the subsystem "label": "Database", // Human friendly name of the subsystem "status": 5, // 1 = critical issue, 2 = significant issue, 3 = minor issue, 4 = offline (no issue), 5 = online (no issue)
+				"data": "The database is operational.", // A string containing information about the current running state of this subsystem.
 				"time": "2018-05-15T22:31:34.381Z" // ISO String indicating the most recent time the subsystem was detected as status 5.
 			},
 			...